I have a confession to make.

 I look forward to going to work because I get a break from it all.

 This is my every day.

 I hate it.
-It’s not that I hate the challenge; I love the idea of staying home with my kids.
+It's not that I hate the challenge; I love the idea of being at home with my kids.
 I love being the person who shapes them into productive people.
 I love knowing them better than anyone.

 Except, the reality of how it plays into all the stuff I have to do every day gets on my bad side.

 What I need is an attitude adjustment, and I'm wondering if you need the same.

 I need to look at their demands for another book as an opportunity to cuddle.
 I need to look at the little messes as just that – little – and opportunities to train them on how to take care of their things.